Lakshay1729/Expenses_Chart/README.md

 A basic Flutter application.

-**Objective-
+**Objective -**

 To keep track of your expenses on weekly basis.

--Features:
+Features:
- - ChartView to visualize weekly expenses.
+ -ChartView to visualize weekly expenses.
- - Form to add your daily expenses with a datepicker
+ -Form to add your daily expenses with a datepicker

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)